olimiemma/ConsultTheWord/README.md

 # Consult the Word

-The Consult the Word app is a user-friendly chat application designed to provide. meaningful conversations, guidance, counseling, and advice based on various sacred scriptures or one of your preferred choice..
+The Consult the Word app is a user-friendly chat application designed to provide meaningful conversations, guidance, counseling, and advice based on various sacred scriptures or one of your preferred choice..
 It allows you to simply type in a chat, phrase, or question, and receive responses that are grounded in the scriptures, with relevant verses quoted directly.
 Try it on poe https://poe.com/ConsultTheWord

 ## Supported Scriptures